teroqim/the-ios-dugout/move-table-view-items-by-touch-and-drag.md

 [TODO: Create project from this and try which methods are actually needed, right now I get the sense some are superfluous. /teroqim]

-This piece of code was inpired by the following tutorial written by Soheil Azarpour:
+This piece of code was inspired by the following tutorial written by Soheil Azarpour:
 http://www.raywenderlich.com/63089/cookbook-moving-table-view-cells-with-a-long-press-gesture

 ```objective-c